airlock/microgateway-running-example/oidc/README.md

 ```

  > [!WARNING]
- > If the Microgateway was already deployed and you switched the Gateway API standard to *experimental* (which is required for this example), you may encounter a 500 error.
+ > If Airlock Microgateway was already deployed and you switched the Gateway API standard to *experimental* (which is required for this example), you may encounter an "error 500".
  > To resolve this:
  > 1. Delete the Microgateway operator pods.
 They will restart automatically with the new *experimental* Gateway API CRDs.
  > 2. Then, delete and reapply the `BackendTLSPolicy` manually.